figtools/figgy.docs/deployment/google.md

 3. User Information -> AWS SAML (This is the custom attribute you added earlier).

 The AWS SAML Attribute is used to provide the selected user access to various mapped-up accounts.
-The following input will depend on how you named your figgy user-types in `01_configure_figgy.tf`.
+The following input will depend on how you named your figgy role-types in `01_configure_figgy.tf`.

 The template you will need to follow is this: